Omar Bakri Muhammad: Early life and education

-Bakri was born into a wealthy family in the city of Aleppo, Syria.
+Bakri was born into a wealthy family in the city of Aleppo, Syria, his father was Syrian, while his mother was Turkish.
 According to Jon Ronson, Bakri claimed that his family had "chauffeurs and servants and palaces in Syria, Turkey and Lebanon".

 From the age of five, he was enrolled in the al-Kutaab Islamic boarding schools (a primary school, known as a madrassa, that teaches children how to recite and keep Quran by heart) where he studied the Qur'anic Sciences, Hadith (the sayings of the Prophet of Islam and his Companions), Fiqh (Islamic Jurisprudence), and Seerah (The detailed biography of the Prophet of Islam), etc.

 Bakri joined the Syrian branch of the Muslim Brotherhood as a young man.
 He did not participate in their 1982 Hama revolt against the Syrian Ba'ath Party and the government of Hafez al-Assad.

 In 1979, Bakri left Lebanon and moved to Cairo, Egypt, where he studied at Al-Azhar University for six months.
 He left Al-Azhar before he could get a degree due to disagreements with his teachers.

 Throughout his life, Bakri said that he joined many Islamic movements including Muslim Students, Ebad ul-Rahman, al-Ikhwan (al-Tali'ah section), and Hizb ut Tahrir.
 According to an interview with "Jamestown Special Correspondent" Mahan Abedin, Omar Bakri joined Hizb-ut-Tahrir (HT) in Beirut and maintained contacts with it in Cairo, and started an HT cell in Saudi Arabia.

 Bakri said that he studied at the university of Umm al-Qura in Mecca and the Islamic University of Madinah.
 In 1984, the Saudi Arabian government arrested Bakri in Jeddah, but released him on bail.